Office-to-Apartment Conversion: Are They Right for Your Building?

 In many office buildings, it’s typical for floors to have shared bathrooms.
 And while that works well in an office setting, residents might not appreciate that.

-When redesigning floor space, make sure that each residential apartment has plumbing and space for a full bathroom.
+When redesigning floor space, ensure each residential apartment has plumbing and space for a full bathroom.

 3. Room for amenity spaces